-Whether you’re recording interviews for Youtube or working on a film set, there are many situations where you might need a portable and well-hidden microphone.
+Whether you’re recording interviews for YouTube or working on a film set, there are many situations where you might need a portable and well-hidden microphone.
 That’s where lavalier microphones come into play as a portable and flexible microphone design.

-Why is the best lavalier microphone the Sennheiser XS Lav USB-C?
+Why is the Sennheiser XS Lav USB-C the best lavalier microphone?

-If you don’t own a USB-C compatible device, the Sennheiser XS Lav is also available with a more traditional 3.5mm TRRS connector. iPhone users can grab this version of the lavalier microphone and use it alongside a 3.5mm to Lightning connector.
+If you don’t own a USB-C compatible device, the Sennheiser XS Lav is also available with a more traditional 3.5mm TRRS connector. iPhone users can grab this version of the lavalier microphone and use it alongside a 3.5mm Lightning connector.

 It’s rare to find any microphone best list that doesn’t feature at least one Rode microphone.
 The Australian manufacturer is well renowned for its microphone quality and value, and the Rode SmartLav+ is no exception.

 The microphone has an omnidirectional condenser capsule.
-The cable is Kevlar-reinforced, and you also get a pop filter for clearer speech.
+The cable is Kevlar-reinforced, and you also get a pop filter for clear speech.
 However, the included cable is only 1.2m long, so you’ll have to stay close to whatever device you are recording to.

-Sennheiser aims to produce the most accurate frequency response possible with this microphone, and its omnidirectonal polar pattern produces a very natural sound.
+Sennheiser aims to produce the most accurate frequency response possible with this microphone, and its omnidirectional polar pattern produces a very natural sound.
 You can also tailor the frequency response via the two additional sound inlet caps included with the MKE 2.

 At only one-tenth of an inch in diameter, Countryman claims the B6 is the smallest lavalier microphone in the world.
-With swappable caps, you get various color options, waterproofing, and sound all from the same microphone.
+With swappable caps, you get various color options, waterproofing, and sound, all from the same microphone.

 In addition, the microphone cable features swappable connectors.
-With the ability to quickly switch from XLR, to 3.5mm, to 3 or 4-pin connectors, this lavalier microphone works with pretty much any recording setup you have.
+With the ability to quickly switch from XLR to 3.5mm to 3 or 4-pin connectors, this lavalier microphone works with pretty much any recording setup you have.